Used and loved by millions

 What does "attributed to that" mean?

-The phrase "attributed to that" means something is considered to be caused or influenced by a particular factor or reason.
-It indicates a causal relationship or an origin.
+The phrase "attributed to that" means that something is believed to be caused by, created by, or associated with a specific thing or event.
+It indicates a causal or explanatory relationship.

 How can I use "attributed to that" in a sentence?

-When is it better to use "due to that" instead of "attributed to that"?
+Is it better to use active or passive voice with "attributed to that"?

 ChatGPT power + Grammarly precisionChatGPT power + Grammarly precision